PyEddy/AccountManager/README.md

 There are several available endpoints that are useful to users.
 - `/login`: Login as an Admin and create CD keys.
 - `/activate`: Create a new account as a non-admin user.
 You will require a CD key (which is provided by the admin).
+- `/status`: View the status of the server